Get a Power Boost With the DeWalt Power Detect Hammer Drill

 What’s the Difference Between DeWalt Power Detect and FlexVolt Advantage?

-Essentially, the DeWalt’s two technologies are the same between Power Detect and FlexVolt Advantage.
-They just active with different batteries.
+Essentially, DeWalt’s two technologies are the same between Power Detect and FlexVolt Advantage.
+They just work with different batteries.

 In tools such as the DeWalt 20V Max Power Detect hammer drill, the Power Detect tool runs great on a 2.0Ah or 5.0Ah battery and then kicks into a whole other gear when you use a 20V Max 8Ah battery.

 For FlexVolt Advantage, it’s the same deal, but the power boost happens when you switch from a 20V Max battery to a FlexVolt pack.

 DeWalt 20V Max Power Detect Hammer Drill Performance